silentorb/marloth-story/books/fairytale/part2.md

 maintain stride with the King's sweeping gate.

 "Sir, a number of farms have been attacked!
-The occupants were gruesomely killed and the buildings razed.
+The occupants were slain and the buildings razed.
 But there has been little sign of looting, just senseless destruction.
 The rangers do not know what to make of it."